ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 ```

 The idea behind this is that you add all your custom components into /components and any assets that also need to be transpiled/compiled into /assets.
-For example a global stylesheet or an icon library that you want to treeshake fits perfectly into /assets.
+For example a global stylesheet or an icon library that you want to [treeshake](https://webpack.js.org/guides/tree-shaking/) fits perfectly into /assets.
-In the public folder we put all things static: the logo, the favicons, images, ...
+In the public folder we put all things static that don't need to be parsed and treeshaked: the logo, the favicons, images, ...

 ### A more advanced structure
 The basic structure is enough for a simple single page application.
 But once you start to have complex pages, things will quickly need to be changed to accommodate the amounts of files that you will create.
-A more advanced project structure could be this:
+In a more advanced project (like a personal project of mine), the structure could be like this:

 ```text
 /public